White logo on a light background showing a stylized fuel nozzle to the left of the words "FuelResults" in a modern font.

 The second answers: How should this page perform?

 That second board is where the money is.
 It forces us to look at CTA placement, proof density, form friction, offer clarity, page sequencing, and buyer objections.
 Without that layer, even the best websites for web design inspiration can push a project toward something attractive but commercially weak.
+Designing against the most common website conversion mistakes from the start keeps that from happening.

 Designer and strategist reviewing wireframes informed by best websites for web design references